holodeck-b2b/Holodeck-B2B/modules/holodeckb2b-distribution/basedir/repository/certs/README.txt

 to use meaningful aliases for these too.

-To add a X.509v3 certificate holding the public key of a trading partner or trusted CA to the public or trusted keystore use the following
+To add a X.509v3 certificate holding the public key of a trading partner or trusted CA to the public or trusted key store use the following
 command:

 keytool -importcert \